DenisLim95/bar-rank/README.md

 	- Make file upload checks (correct media type, etc).
 - Build frontend basics to allow for basic features that provide access to APIs.
 - Add other libraries needed into the npm install dependencies.
+- Figure out correct way to clean up importing of modules (I'm reusing mongoose and express etc all over each file).